hschwaiger-usgs/volcano-ash3d/README.md

 This script expects that the directories `/data/WindFiles/NCEP` and `/data/WindFiles/NCEP/dbuffer` exist and that the user running the script has write permissions.
+If windfiles are stored elsewhere, please make sure that the environment variable WINDROOT is set in your .bash\_profile or .bashrc files.

 To install the software, edit the `INSTALLDIR` variable of the makefile (the default is `/opt/USGS`) and type: